 How Close is Koh Samet to Bangkok?

 For most people who answer “is Koh Samet worth visiting?” in the affirmative, the proximity of the island to Bangkok is a top rationale.
-According to most people, Koh Samet is “just a couple of hours” from the capital, although only a few ever expand upon how many hours the journey actually takes, or what steps you need to take along the way.
+According to most people, Koh Samet is “just a couple of hours” from the capital, although only a few ever expand upon how many hours the journey actually takes, or what steps you need to take along the way from Bangkok to Koh Samet.

 In my experience, the journey (which I took using public transport) required three hours outbound, and four hours coming back into the city.
 The most time-consuming part of the trip (which required a bus from Bangkok to Rayong, then a ferry to the island) was the stretch of Sukhumvit Road between Ekkamai station and the Mega Bang Na shopping mall—it’s a parking lot, especially when you’re coming back.